 Community Health Network to lift temporary visitor restrictions due to decreased flu activity

-Indianapolis, IN---Community Health Network will lift temporary visitor restrictions March 1st at all its Indianapolis hospitals (Community Hospitals North, East, South, Westview and Community Heart and Vascular Hospital) due to decreased flu activity.
-The restrictions had been in place since December 15, upon the recommendation of the Marion County Health Department and the Indianapolis Coalition for Patient Safety.
+Indianapolis, IN—Community Health Network will lift temporary visitor restrictions Wednesday, April 13, at all its Indianapolis hospitals (Community Hospitals North, East, South, Westview and Community Heart and Vascular Hospital) due to decreased flu activity.
+The restrictions have been in place since March 11, upon the recommendation of the Marion County Public Health Department and the Indianapolis Coalition for Patient Safety.

-Tier 1 of the coalition’s Patient Visitation Policy, the least restrictive, had been in place at Community and other local Indianapolis hospitals during the early, active flu season.
-Visitation had been restricted for those with flu-like illness or cough and those under age 18.
-In addition, only immediate family, partner, significant other or spiritual counselor had been allowed to visit patients at Community.
+Tier 1 of the coalition’s Patient Visitation Policy, the least restrictive, has been in place at Community and other local Indianapolis hospitals during the past few weeks.
+Visitation has been restricted for those with flu-like illness or cough and those under age 18.
+In addition, only immediate family, partner, significant other or spiritual counselor have been allowed to visit patients at Community.